NavicoOS/ac2git/README.md

 I would like to make it possible to run this step iteratively as you convert the repo but currently it is a single massive process at the end of the conversion.

 *Note: This part is still being tested and may or may not work as you expect.*

+### Dear contributors ###

+I am not a python developer which should be evident to anyone whos seen the code.
+A lot of it was written late at night and was meant to be just a brain dump, to be cleaned up at a later date, but it remained.
+Please don't be dissuaded from contributing and helping me improve it because it will get us all closer to ditching AccuRev!
+I will do my best to add some notes about my method and how the code works.

+For now it works as I need it to and that's enough.

 ---
 ---